 - 2.30 It is possible, not to mention desirable in respect of implementation, to translate standards relative to bedspaces into standards relative to number of bedrooms. - 2.31 Table 3 combines standards set by HCA with those of English Partnerships to provide a workable and relevant standard for development management. - 2.32 Both market and affordable housing should aspire to meet minimum approved standards for internal floor area for habitable rooms.
-Each dwelling should comply with the minimum acceptable floorspace standards as defined below in Table 2.
+Each dwelling should comply with the minimum acceptable floorspace standards as defined below in Table 3, unless it can be clearly demonstrated that compliance with the standards would be unviable or undeliverable.